toddrjones/website/content/research.markdown

 ## WORKS IN PROGRESS

+"Life in the First Year: How Parents Adjust After the Birth of a Child" (with [Benjamin Cowan](https://people.ses.wsu.edu/cowan/)).

 "Conferences and Coauthors" (with [Ezra Karger](https://ezrakarger.com/)).

 "The Morphology of Crime" (with [Benjamin Cowan](https://people.ses.wsu.edu/cowan/) and [Ezra Karger](https://ezrakarger.com/)).